 The report distinguishes between associated and nonassociated natural gas based on whether we classify the well as an oil well or a natural gas well.
 If we classify the well as a natural gas well, then we consider the natural gas as nonassociated gas and the liquid fuels as condensate, which is counted as oil.
-If we classify the well as an oil well, then we consider the natural gas as associated gas and the liquid fuels as off as a sociated gas and the liquid fuels as off as a sociated gas and the liquid fuels as off.
+If we classify the well as an oil well, then we consider the natural gas as associated gas and the liquid fuels as osciated gas and the liquid fuels as of a solution of the solution of the solution.